What is Training Stress Score?

 Finally, if you do a session of under an hour and get a TSS of more than 100, good news, you’re probably due an FTP test!

-What TSS should I aim for?
+What Training Stress Score should I aim for?

-It is possible to derive TSS scores for these activities, but they won’t be as accurate as those derived using a cycling power meter.
+It is possible to derive TSS scores for these activities.
+But they won’t be as accurate as those derived using a cycling power meter.